-The Civics & Law Honor Roll recognizes secondary school students (grades 9-12) from throughout the United States who have demonstrated a commitment to civic learning and engagement.
-Created by the ABA Commission on Civic Education in the Nation’s Schools, its purpose is to create enthusiasm for and reward academic and community volunteer achievements in civic education and engagement.
+The Civics & Law Honor Roll recognizes secondary school students (grades 9-12) who demonstrate a commitment to civic learning and engagement.
+Originally created by the ABA Commission on Civic Education in the Nation’s Schools, its purpose is to create enthusiasm for and reward academic and community volunteer achievements in civic education and engagement

-To be eligible for recognition, students should fulfill at least one qualification within both of the two categories below:
+To be eligible for recognition, students should do one or more of the following:

 - Participate in a volunteer civic or community activity - including OCLRE program(s) - that promote the rights, duties and obligations of good citizenship.